-Students with knowledge in chemistry or foreign languages may wish to take the relevant placement test to show proficiency and begin at a higher course level.
-Placement tests for chemistry or foreign languages (Arabic, French, German, Italian or Spanish) can be taken in the Academic Assistance/Learning Center located in the Library at either campus.
-All tests require photo identification and student I.D. numbers.
+Students with knowledge in the preceding subjects may wish to take the relevant placement test to show proficiency and begin at a higher course level.
+Course placement tests can be taken in the Academic Assistance/Learning Center located in the Library at either campus.
+All tests require photo identification and student ID numbers.